 Ms McLoughlin (Head of Drama)

 Exam Board: EDEXCEL

-Entry Requirements: 8 or more GCSEs at grades A*–C including GCSE English, and minimum grade C in Drama or Distinction in BTEC Level 2 Performing Arts.
+Entry Requirements: 8 or more GCSEs at grades 9–4 including GCSE English, and minimum grade 6 in Drama or Distinction in BTEC Level 2 Performing Arts.

 If Drama was not previously taken at GCSE or BTEC level, please speak to a course teacher about your experience and passion for the subject.

 Drama and Theatre Studies not only develops performance skills, it improves creativity and communication, builds team work, confidence and promotes leadership and independent thinking.
 For this reason it is highly valued by universities when students apply for degree courses especially Law, English, Media and Drama.
 Throughout the course, students will perform in a variety of plays, study influential practitioners, look at the history of drama and participate in numerous vocal and movement workshops.
-Students will work with visiting professionals and see live performances such as plays, as well as physical theatre, dance, gigs and stand-up comedy.
-Learners will have access to the Academy’s Theatre, Dance and Drama studios as well as the recording suite, for voice work.
+Students will work with visiting professionals and see live performances such as plays, as well as physical theatre and dance.
+Learners will have access to the Academy’s Theatre, Dance and Drama studios as well as the recording suite.
 There will also be the opportunity to work within the local community and in professional theatre spaces.